Hong Kong authorities deny visa to Economist journalist

-Sue-Lin Wong, who is Australian, was based in Hong Kong for the magazine and covered China and Hong Kong.
+Sue-Lin Wong, who is Australian, was based in Hong Kong and covered China and the southern semi-autonomous city.

-“We regret their decision … We urge the government of Hong Kong to maintain access for the foreign press, which is vital to the territory’s standing as an international city,” said Zanny Minton Beddoes, The Economist’s editor-in-chief, in a statement.
+“We regret their decision. … We urge the government of Hong Kong to maintain access for the foreign press, which is vital to the territory’s standing as an international city,” Zanny Minton Beddoes, The Economist’s editor-in-chief, said in a statement Friday.

 Immigration authorities did not immediately respond to an email request for comment.
 Phone calls to the information office outside of business hours went unanswered.